apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 [S3A Committers: Architecture and Implementation](s3a_committer_architecture.html).

+## Introduction: The Commmit Problem

-## Introduction: Using the "classic" committers to write to Amazon S3 is dangerous
+**Using the "classic" File Output Commmitters to write to Amazon S3 is dangerous**

 Normally, Hadoop uses the `FileOutputFormatCommitter` to manage the promotion of files created in a single task attempt to the final output of